sazeib/sazeib/README.md

 - 👋 Hi, I’m @sazeib
 - 👀 I’m interested in Python and Data Science.
 - 🌱 I’m currently learning Data Science using Python.
-- 💞️ I’m looking to collaborate on Data Sceince projects for medical diagnosis or any sort of medical research projects.
+- 💞️ I’m looking to collaborate on Data Science projects for medical diagnosis or any sort of medical research projects.
 - 📫 How to reach me: email to sazeib@gmail.com

 <!---